Add Water (4.5 liter) to a large pot and place it on the stove to boil.

 Keep this on a medium to high heat and stir it using a wooden spoon.
 The sausage and mushroom should both begin to brown.
 Add Salt (1 1/2 tablespoon).

-Pour in the Dried Porcini Mushrooms (2 1/2 teaspoon) along with the water they have been simmering in and after a few short minutes, you will smell the beautiful flavour of the porcini.
+Pour in the Dried Porcini Mushroom (2 1/2 teaspoon) along with the water they have been simmering in and after a few short minutes, you will smell the beautiful flavour of the porcini.

 Stir the mixture well using a wooden spoon and leave this to simmer for around ten minutes, or until most of the the water evaporates.
 Add a sprinkle of pepper.